 Como Zoo said the foal was not a surprise.
 Zookeepers knew Minnie was pregnant and would likely be giving birth sometime in the next few days.
 The gestation period for zebras ranges from 10-12 months.

-There are now four Grant's Zebras in Como Zoo's herd: Minnie, Ulysses, Selma and the yet unnamed baby zebra.
-Zoo spokesperson Matt Reinartz said a second baby zebra is due to be born to the other female zebra in the herd, Selma, in the next week or so.
+There are now four Grant's Zebras in Como Zoo's herd: Minnie, Ulysses, Thelma and the yet unnamed baby zebra.
+Zoo spokesperson Matt Reinartz said a second baby zebra is due to be born to the other female zebra in the herd, Thelma, in the next week or so.

 Grant Zebras are commonly found in the grassy plains of Africa, particularly in the counties of Kenya and Ethiopia.